Defining Teaching Excellence

 Introduction

 One important component of the Teaching Evaluation Initiative is to create a university-wide definition of teaching excellence; after all, we cannot assess what we do not define.
 The proposed definition is the result of efforts from a sub-committee led by Teaching Academy members Courtney Meyers (Agricultural Education and Communications) and Lisa Low (Public Relations & Strategic Communication Management).
 We acknowledge the contributions from faculty across campus for the past year+, participants in a workshop held as a part of the 2023 Burns Conference, and a survey of Teaching Academy members in December 2023.
+This definition has been endorsed by the Teaching Academy Executive Council, Chair Council, Associate Deans Council, Academic Council, the Office of the Provost, the Faculty Senate, and the Student Government Association.

 In defining teaching excellence, the definition should be shaped and customized by disciplinary context, modality, student characteristics, and many other factors.
-With this acknowledgement, the definition and key pillars serve as a starting point for conversations about what teaching excellence looks like in various academic areas.
+With this acknowledgment, the definition and key pillars serve as a starting point for conversations about what teaching excellence looks like in various academic areas.
 The definition is crafted around four pillars of excellence defined by the following key words: Student-Centered, Intentional, Evidence-based, and Engaging.
 The definition focuses on classroom, lab-based, and/or studio teaching, whether face-to-face, online, or hybrid, and these pillars could also be applied to other forms of teaching, such as mentoring, undergraduate research, or study abroad.
 The pillars below often complement each other, and areas of overlap do exist.

 The goal of this definition is to create a broad, aspirational definition of teaching excellence that brings a common language to our conversations about teaching at Texas Tech University.
 The definition and key pillars can also serve as a starting point for more specific conversations about teaching excellence in a disciplinary context.
 A revised definition might be created by a department and used to establish expectations for the department's teaching culture.
 In addition, the definition might also be used centrally as a guideline for campus teaching awards, in the Teaching Academy membership application, and/or as the basis for self-reflection of teaching.